brainboxdotcc/DPP/docpages/03_example_programs.md

 int main()
 {
-    dpp::cluster bot(""); // normally, you put your token in here.
+    dpp::cluster bot(""); // normally, you put your bot token in here.
 But to just run a webhook its not required

     /* create a webhook object */
     dpp::webhook wh;